weifengliu-ssslab/Benchmark_SpGEMM_using_CSR/README.md

 Now this work has two separate branches: CUDA and OpenCL.
 The CUDA version requires an nVidia GPU, CUDA SDK and CUSP library.
 The OpenCL version only needs an OpenCL-enabled GPU and OpenCL compiling environment.

+Update (April 2016): fixed a bug of processing long rows.

 <br><hr>
 <h3>Preparation</h3>